-The Midwest is famous for its beef and you'd have to be nuts to make a trip to the Heartland and not grab a steak.
-You would, however, have to have something loose upstairs to enjoy dining at this restaurant.
+The Midwest is famous for its beef and you’d have to be nuts to make a trip to the Heartland and not grab a steak.
+You would, however, have to have something loose upstairs to enjoy dining at this restaurant because they use the best POS system out there.
 Part of the problem is that I had some inflated hopes.
 They had dropped a fair amount of money on advertising which lead me to believe that they might actually be vending a decent product.
-The hotel's guidebook had an ad and there were even official-looking road signs dotting US-69 pointing you towards the old building in "downtown" Gilbert.
+The hotel’s guidebook had an ad and there were even official-looking road signs dotting US-69 pointing you towards the old building in “downtown” Gilbert.
 I suppose it should have been a warning sign that the restaurant was nearly empty excepting a raucous group of college kids at a nearby table.

 Their shtick is a “grill your own meat” way of serving the food.
 An interesting concept to be sure, but I was in no mood to be cooking after a long plane ride.
 Given this, I opted for a steak sandwich for some cheap eats and a way to bypass the “we’ll cook it for you” surcharge.